André the Giant–Hulk Hogan rivalry: Hogan vs. Andre III (WrestleMania IV)

-A 14-wrestler tournament was set up WrestleMania IV, for the winner to claim the vacant WWF World Championship; as part of the tournament, Hogan and André were given first-round byes and would automatically wrestle in the quarter-finals.
+A 14-wrestler tournament was set up for WrestleMania IV, for the winner to claim the vacant WWF World Championship; as part of the tournament, Hogan and André were given first-round byes and would automatically wrestle in the quarter-finals.
 In the meantime, Hogan and André battled on opposing sides of tag-team matchups, Hogan often paired with either Bigelow or Hacksaw Jim Duggan and André with DiBiase, with Hogan's team always victorious.

 At WrestleMania, André and Hogan fought to a double disqualification in a WWF title tournament match.
 In the end, Hogan's friend "Macho Man" Randy Savage won the title, defeating DiBiase in the finals.
 The Hogan-André feud then simmered when Hogan took a leave of absence during the spring and early summer of 1988 (to film the movie No Holds Barred) while André feuded with Duggan.

 Wind down of feud

 Interest in a possible resumption of the feud came in the summer of 1988 when Savage began issuing an open challenge for the WWF World Championship, leading to a two-on-one attack by André and DiBiase.
-Savage recovered and the next week declared he and Hogan would face André and DiBiase at the inaugural SummerSlam pay-per-view held at Madison Square Garden.
+Savage recovered and the next week declared he and Hogan would face André and DiBiase at the inaugural SummerSlam pay-per-view held at Madison Square Garden in New York City.

 André and Hogan fought in a steel cage match held at WrestleFest on July 31, 1988, in Milwaukee, which Hogan won (after knocking André from the cage and causing him to be tied in the ring ropes).
 In the main event match at SummerSlam, André and DiBiase (calling themselves The Mega Bucks) seemed to have a psychological advantage over Hogan and Savage (known as The Mega Powers) as the heel-aligned Jesse "The Body" Ventura was the special guest referee.
 However, the Mega Powers won, thus ending the Andre-Hogan rivalry.
 André's next feud would be with Jake Roberts, and Hogan's would be (along with Savage) with the Big Boss Man and Akeem (The Twin Towers).

 Andre and Hogan met one more time in their careers, that coming in March 1990, shortly before WrestleMania VI when Hogan teamed with the now-face Big Boss Man to defeat Andre and Haku (who were teaming as The Colossal Connection); the Colossal Connection were tag team champions but this was a non-title match.

-Kayfabe
+Friendship

-In real life, Andre and Hogan were friends.
-A picture even exists of Andre attending Hogan's wedding to his first wife, Linda.
+In real life, Andre and Hogan were friends, with Andre being invited to and attending Hogan's first wedding.
+Throughout the years, Hogan continued to praise Andre and even said in an interview that Andre was the one who laid the groundwork for other big stars.
+Despite Andre not liking Hulk at first, they became great friends and after Andre told Hulk to slam him at Wrestlemania 3, it helped make Hulk Hogan into a megastar.
+Hulk recalls Vince being very excited after the event has ended, and Andre came up to Hulk and told Hulk he had always wanted to do that for Hulk.